Marcin Jahn | Dev Notebook

 Domain-Driven Design

-The Domain-Driven Design (DDD) is an architecture style for building microservices-based software systems.
-Some argue that microservices architecture is true only with DDD.
+The Domain-Driven Design (DDD) is an architecture style for building software systems where business requirements are clearly stated and separated from the surrounding application or infrastructure concerns.
+Some argue that microservice architecture is true only with DDD, although that might be a bit of an overstatement in my opinion.

 As part of DDD, we identify Subdomains that take part in our system.
 Subdomain is a subset of some larger Domain.
 The terms are rather fuzzy.
 Every subdomain is some domain itself after all.
 Domains and subdomains are a hierarchical concept.